denred0/clever_labeling/README.md

 python src/prepare_dataset.py animals_detection classes.txt
 ```

-It will create folder labeling with subfolder for every class.<br>You will labeling every class separately.
+It will create folder "labeling" with subfolder for every class.<br>You will labeling every class separately.
 I noticed that it is more precisely and convenient.

 ## Pseudo labeling
 Run script `pseudo_labeling.py`